Jan Güntner

-Jan Güntner (born 17 June 1931) is a Polish stage and film actor and director.
+Jan Władysław Güntner (born 17 June 1931) is a Polish actor, theatre director and activist.

 Biography

+He was a cousin of Jerzy Nowak.
 He graduated from the State College of Acting in Kraków in 1953.
+There, his teachers included Adam Polewka, Władysław Krzemiński, Władysław Józef Dobrowolski, Władysław Woźnik and Kazimierz Meierhold.
 Since the beginning of Piwnica pod Baranami activity in 1958 he was a regular participant of the cabaret, he was the first to declaim poems by his friend Andrzej Bursa on the stage.

-Güntner made his first steps in acting at Teatr Młodego Widza (the Young Viewer Theatre) led by Maria Biliżanka.
+Jan Güntner made his first steps in acting at Teatr Młodego Widza (the Young Viewer Theatre) led by Maria Biliżanka.
 He was an actor of Ludowy Theatre (1958–1971), National Stary Theatre (1972–1973; 1982–2000; guest starring 2005) and Bagatela Theatre (1976–1982).
+He starred in more than twenty plays of Teatr Telewizji.

-In 2000 he was awarded by the President of Poland with an Officer's Cross of the Order of Polonia Restituta.
+In 2000 he was awarded by President of Poland Aleksander Kwaśniewski with an Officer's Cross of the Order of Polonia Restituta.

+He was a member and vice-chairman of Kuźnica.
+He was married to Anna Güntner until her death in 2013.
+He befriended Jerzy Vetulani.